Own your access.

 Do I need a crypto wallet?

 No. Fans buy with a credit card.
 Creators receive fiat payouts.
-Wallets are optional — you can claim a pass to a self-custody wallet later if you want to trade it on external marketplaces, but it's never required.
+Wallets are optional — you can claim a pass to a self-custody wallet later if you want to hold or transfer it on external marketplaces, but it's never required.

 What if the creator stops making content?

-Sell your pass.
+Transfer your pass.
 That's the point.
 Subscriptions trap you — you stop paying and lose everything.
-A Content Pass gives you an exit.
-If the creator goes quiet and demand drops, you sell at a discount.
-You're never stuck.
+A Content Pass lets you hand your access to another fan instead.
+You're never stuck with nothing.

 What if my YouTube channel gets terminated?